-Just 30 miles (48 kilometers) north of San Diego, you can spend an entire day at Legoland California living in the land of imagination experiencing more than 40 fun-filled rides, adventures and shows.
-'Activity' is the word for the day with 128 acres (51.7 hectares) of displays including MiniLand where replicas of famous sites (Hollywood Bowl, Washington, D.C.) are created from Legos.
-In the Imagination Zone, children under six can play with Duplos to their hearts' content.
-Kids over six can check out the 'Build & Test' center.
-Themed areas include Castle Hill and Pirate Shores.
+Just 30 miles (48 kilometers) north of San Diego lies Legoland, where you can spend an entire day living in the land of imagination and fun.
+Experience numerous fun-filled rides, adventures and shows at this incredible amusement park.
+The park features 128 acres (51.7 hectares) of displays including MiniLand where replicas of famous sites (Hollywood Bowl, Washington, D.C.) are created entirely from Legos.
+In the Imagination Zone, children under six can play with Duplos to their hearts' content, whereas kids over six can check out the 'Build & Test' center.
+Themed areas at the park include Castle Hill and Pirate Shores.

 One of only two places on the California coast where these gnarled, once nearly extinct specimens grow, visitors will witness more than 3000 Torrey Pines in this untamed 2000-acre (809 hectares) reserve.
 You will also see cliffs, mesas, canyons, beaches, and wetlands.
 Discover eight trails ranging from a 20-minute walk to a two-hour hike.
 Trail maps are available at the Visitor's Lodge, where you'll also find a modest natural history museum complete with a souvenir shop.
 Despite the shade, it can be hot in the summer, so bring your own water.
 See website for maps, online resources and more.
 Open daily from 8a